 Advanced Targeting increases Plasma Cutter's damage and utility by allowing it to circle Fenix an additional time.
 However, in most games the other 2 options will add more damage to him than Advanced Targeting would.

-Arsenal Synergy increases Weapon Mode: Phase Bomb's damage and AoE greatly, but only after hitting Heroes 3 times with Weapon Mode: Repeater Cannon.
+Arsenal Synergy increases Weapon Mode: Phase Bomb's damage and area of effect greatly, but only after hitting Heroes 3 times with Weapon Mode: Repeater Cannon.
 This should be the pick in most of the games.
-It increases your single target DPS almost as much as Mobile Offense does, and also deals much more AoE damage.
+It increases your single target DPS almost as much as Mobile Offense does, and also deals much more area of effect damage.

 Level 4 Talents for Fenix